The Facts about Tuition Tax Credit Scholarships

 The state is giving away millions of dollars in tax credits.
 In 2016-2017, corporations received more than $2 million in tax credits for donating to private schools.

-Oklahoma law allows donors to tuition tax credit voucher programs to double dip, obtaining tax credits while also claiming charitable deductions on state and federal tax returns.
+Oklahoma law allows donors to tuition tax credit scholarship programs to double dip, obtaining tax credits while also claiming charitable deductions on state and federal tax returns.
 Source: Institute on Taxation and Economy Policy

 The ability to double dip — claiming tax credits and charitable deductions — allows donors making multi-year donation commitments to voucher-granting organizations to potentially profit from their donations.
 Source: Institute on Taxation and Economy Policy

-Voucher-granting organizations actively advertise how donors can use the law to eliminate the associated state tax liability and even turn a profit by accepting tax credits while claiming state and federal charitable deductions.
+Scholarship-granting organizations actively advertise how donors can use the law to eliminate the associated state tax liability and even turn a profit by accepting tax credits while claiming state and federal charitable deductions.

 Catholic Schools Opportunity Scholarship Fund